 We are often asked "I really want to start making my own jewellery but I don't know where to start.
 What do I need?"
-This section will give you basic information and the show you the items that are required.
+This section will give you basic information and outline the items that are required.
+(Click the blue headings below to jump to those sections.)
 Have fun!

 There are three basic tools that are required for jewellery making:

 Bracelets can be made quickly and easily using beading elastic.
 We would recommend Elasticity .08 beading elastic.
 The tying instructions are on the back.